bongiozzo/musica_mustdie/output/band_faithnomore.md

 # Faith No More

-Дискография
-"We Care a Lot" 1985, Metal
-"Introduce Yourself" 1987, Hard Rock
-"The Real Thing" 1989, Hard Rock
-"Live At The Brixton Academy" 1991, Metal
-"Angel Dust" 1992, Hard Rock
-"King for a Day, Fool for a Lifetime" 1995, Metal "Digging the Grave" 1995, Metal
-"Album of the Year" 1997, Alternative
+fusion of heavy metal, funk, hip-hop, and progressive rock

+## Дискография

+### "We Care a Lot" 1985, Metal

+1. We Care A Lot
+2. The Jungle
+3. Mark Bowen
+4. Jim
+5. Why Do You Bother
+6. Greed
+7. Pills For Breakfast
+8. As The Worm Turns
+9. Arabian Disco
+10.New Beginnings

+Chuck Mosely - Vocals
+Billy Gould - Bass
+Roddy Bottum - Keyboards
+Mike Bordin - Drums
+James B.Martin - Guitars

+Produced By Matt Wallace & FAITH NO MORE
+Mixed By Andy Wallace
+Recorded At Bearsville Studios, Bearsville, NY

+(p)&(c) 1996 SLASH Records

+### "Introduce Yourself" 1987, Hard Rock

+1. Faster Disco
+2. Anne's Song
+3. Introduce Yourself
+4. Chinese Arithmetic
+5. Death March
+6. We Care A Lot
+7. R 'n R
+8. The Crab Song
+9. Blood
+10.Spirit

+(P)c 1987

+### "The Real Thing" 1989, Hard Rock

+1. From Out Of Nowhere
+2. Epic
+3. Falling To Pieces
+4. Surprise !
+You're Dead !
+5. Zombie Eaters
+6. The Real Thing
+7. Underwater Love
+8. The Morning After
+9. Woodpecker From Mars
+10.War Pigs
+11.Edge Of The World

+(P)c 1989 SLASH Records

+### "Live At The Brixton Academy" 1991, Metal

+### "Angel Dust" 1992, Hard Rock

+1. Land Of Sunshine
+2. Caffeine
+3. Midlife Crisis
+4. RV
+5. Smaller And Smaller
+6. Everything's Ruined
+7. Malpractice
+8. Kindergarten
+9. Be Aggressive
+10.A Small Victory
+11.Crack Hitler
+12.Jizzlobber
+13.Midnight Cowboy

+(p)&(c) 1992 SLASH Records

+### "King for a Day, Fool for a Lifetime" 1995, Metal

+1. Get Out
+2. Ricochet
+3. Evidence
+4. The Gentle Art Of Making Enemies
+5. Star A.D.
+6. Cucko For Caca
+7. Caralho Voader
+8. Ugly In The Morning
+9. Digging The Grave
+10. Take This Bottle
+11. King For A Day
+12. What A Day
+13. The Last To Know
+14. Just A Man

+ Mike Patton - Vocals
+ Billy Gould - Bass
+ Roddy Bottum - Keyboards
+ Mike Bordin - Drums
+Guitars By Trey Spruance

+Produced By Andy Wallace & FAITH NO MORE
+Mixed By Andy Wallace
+Recorded At Bearsville Studios, Bearsville, NY

+(p)&(c) 1995 SLASH Records

+### "Digging the Grave" 1995, Metal

+1. Digging The Grave
+2. Absolute Zero
+3. King For A Day
+4. I Wanna Fuck Myself
+5. Spanish Eyes

+All songs written by FAITH NO
+MORE
+Produced By Andy Wallace and FAITH
+NO MORE

+Mike Patton - Vocals
+Billy Gou1d - Bass
+Roddy Bottum - Keyboards
+Mike Bordin - Drums

+(P)&c 1995 SLASH Records

+### "Album of the Year" 1997, Alternative

+1. Collision
+2. Stripsearch
+3. Last Cup Of Sorrow
+4. Naked In Front Of The Computer
+5. Helpless
+6. Mouth to Mouth
+7. Ashes To Ashes
+8. She Loves Me Not
+9. Got That Feeling
+10. Paths Of Glory
+11. Home Sick Home
+12. Pristina

+Produced By Roli Mosimann and Billy Gould

+Mike Patton - vocals
+Jon Hudson - Guitar
+Billy Gould - Bass Guitar
+Roddy Bottum - Keyboards
+Mike Bordin - Drums

+(p)(c)1997 Slash Records

 ## Отношения с другими группами